Tuesday, 29 October 2019

 In short, transcendental institutionalists seek to identify a set of perfectly just social institutions.
 For them, societies in the real world are unjust to the extent that they fail to exhibit such institutional perfection.This is nonsense.
 We can look at the outcome of any institutional process and start hollering that it has do what is best for the worst off.
 Thus, when Rep. Al Green grilled Zuckerberg on the number of LGBTQRSTY people working on a particular project, he could have invoked the shade of Rawls to justify what many people thought was a bizarre piece of political theater.

 In Sen‘s view, this theory exhibits the following distinctive marks of transcendental institutionalism: (i) it delivers a unique and definitive set of principles, (ii) these principles select a particular set of institutions, and do not apply to individual behaviour, and (iii) a society whose institutions satisfy these principles is perfectly just(i) is not true.
 The same notion can be expressed by any number of principles with varying degrees of 'definitiveness'. (ii) these principles select a large class of institutions though none may be compossible with physical reality.
-Institutions are useless unless they change individual behaviour. (iii) is false because Rawls never speaks of 'perfect justice'.
+Institutions are useless unless they change individual behavior. (iii) is false because Rawls never speaks of 'perfect justice'.
 Our thoughts may be unjust.
 Our dreams and subconscious processes even more so.
 Rawls was not a Priest or a Guru who claimed to be able to purge the Human Species of the taint of Old Adam.

 A. Transcendental Institutionalism is neither Necessary nor Sufficient for Justice comparisons Sen forcefully argues that, contrary to common opinion, knowing what a perfectly just society would look like is neither necessary nor sufficient for making comparative judgements of justice across different social systems.This is not the case.
 A Socioproctologist can easily see whether or not a Society has a full set of institutions and whether they function in a Socioproctological manner.
 This is a necessary and sufficient condition for a person capable of knowing a perfectly just society (i.e. a socioproctologist) when he sees one, to say 'this society is more just, as is evidenced by its embrace of socioproctology, than that other society where even the name of the founder of Socioproctology is unknown.'

 This is problematic insofar as comparative judgements are precisely what we need to advance justice in the real world.This is utterly false.
 Human Justice can develop perfectly well without any 'comparative judgments' with other similar species who have evolved on different planets.
+It may argued that 'intra-human' Justice requires comparative judgments.
+This is not the case.
+A comparison may be admitted as a datum for a judgment.
+It is not itself a judgment.
+Thus if the datum changes- e.g. a superior comparator becomes available- we say the facts have changed.
+The ratio has not changed.
+Judgments distinguish carefully between datum- which may be compartive- ratios- which decide the case and obiter dicta which may be illuminative but are not binding.

 We can establish whether a society is more or less just by reference to these criteria, without appealing to the higher-order ideal of a fully just social system.No we can't.
 'Hunger, illiteracy, torture, arbitrary incarceration, or medical exclusion' may increase at the same time as a society is becoming more just because of a popular uprising against the reign of a bunch of evil bastards.
 Bengal was becoming more just during the Nineteen Forties.
 Hunger certainly increased as did torture and arbitrary incarceration.
 But the game was worth the candle.